 A tiny virus tore apart the superficial prosperity and mightiness of our human society and showed how weak and fragile the existing centralized world actually is.
 We need blockchain to reconstruct our society and we need to re-examine our thinkings.

-We propose to redefine DAO as Decentralized Autonomous Organism.
+We propose to define DAO 2.0 as Decentralized Autonomous Organism.

 "Decentralized Autonomous Organism" means:

-3. No Decentralized Autonomous Organisms will be isolated.
+No Decentralized Autonomous Organisms will be isolated.
 Every DAO will be able to interact with one another intelligently.
-Every DAO can send service requests to other DAOs, and can digest replied data (by absorbing nutrients and eliminating wastes) and enjoy replied services.
-Therefore a DAO's behavior(e.g. changes of the stability fee in MakerDAO) cannot be changed at will by human beings such that the DAO can maintain stable and user-friendly interface and behavior to its users and calling smart contracts.
+Every DAO can send service requests to other DAOs, and can digest replied data (by absorbing nutrients and eliminating wastes) and enjoy offered services.
+Therefore a DAO's behavior(e.g. changes of the stability fee in MakerDAO) cannot be changed at will by human beings such that a DAO can maintain stable and user-friendly interfaces and behavior to its users and smart contracts that interact with it.

-4. A DAO has its own life span.
+A DAO has its own life span.
 It may die abnormally (from being attacked by hackers or being hurt by malicious DAOs).
-After one DAO dies, a new DAO will continue its course.
+After an existing DAO dies, another existing or a newly generated DAO will take over its role and continue its course.

-Considering the rapid development of AI, DAO may keep evolving, growing and moving forward by adopting more and more AI in then future.
-Along with DAO's development it will always be alert to and prevent human beings' born "bug".
+Considering the rapid development of AI, DAO may keep evolving, growing and moving forward by adopting more and more AI in the future.
+Along with DAO's development it will always be alert to and prevent bug from being brought in by human beings.